qwd/dev-site/docs/_en/finance/billing-and-payment.md

 ## Billing

-QWeather developer service uses a pay-as-you-go model, so you don't need to pay a lot of money up front or for services you don't use, you only need to pay for the part you actually use.
+QWeather developer services use a pay-as-you-go model, so you don't need to pay a lot of money up front or for services you don't use, you only need to pay for the part you actually use.
 In addition, pay as you go is tiered pricing, with the higher requests, the lower cost per request.

 All your requests volume and cost will be listed on the bill and you should send us a payment based on the bill amount.
 Here are important rules for billing: